GreptimeTeam/docs/docs/user-guide/write-data.md

-# Write data
+# Write Data

 Learn how to write data to GreptimeDB.
 [Connection](./clients.md#connect) is needed before the following operations.

+## Auto Schema
-GreptimeDB provides schemaless writing that automatically creates storage structures for your data, so that you don't need to create tables in advance.
-The table and columns will be created automatically when writing data with protocol [gRPC](#grpc), [InfluxDB](#influxdb-line-protocol), [OpenTSDB](#opentsdb-line-protocol) and [Prometheus remote write](#prometheus).
+GreptimeDB provides schemaless writing that automatically creates schemas for your data, so that you don't need to create tables in advance.
+The table and columns will be created and added automatically when writing data with protocol [gRPC](#grpc), [InfluxDB](#influxdb-line-protocol), [OpenTSDB](#opentsdb-line-protocol) and [Prometheus remote write](#prometheus).
 When necessary, GreptimeDB automatically adds the required columns to ensure that the data written by the user is stored correctly.

 ## Insert